 Standard Operating Procedures (SOP) for data management in clinical trials

-These SOPs play an integral part in clinical research and helps to handle the standard practices and daily processes to execute the research tasks concerning institutional, federal, and state guidelines.
+- These SOPs play an integral part in clinical research and help to handle the standard practices and daily processes to execute the research tasks concerning institutional, federal, and state guidelines.

 The key elements of an SOP include